qiangli/gfy/README.md

 # gfy

-A pure Go tool that builds knowledge graphs from codebases using tree-sitter AST extraction. **Single binary, zero dependencies.**
+A pure Go tool that builds knowledge graphs from codebases using tree-sitter AST parsing. **Single binary, zero dependencies.**

-**Go port of [graphify](https://github.com/safishamsi/graphify)** by [Safi Shamsi](https://github.com/safishamsi) — an AI coding assistant skill that reads your files, builds a knowledge graph, and gives you back structure you didn't know was there.
+Extract structure from source code, build a knowledge graph, detect communities, compare codebases, trace behavioral call chains, and visualize it all — with one command.

 ## Install